MC2478/cmp400-emergent-culture/world_overview.md

   - **Opportunistic**: high risk_tolerance/adaptability; pivots quickly to openings.
   - **Isolationist** (incompatible with `Friendly`): low cooperation/trust, modest aggression; prefers minimal trade.
 - Trait changes only influence LLM prompts (decision + negotiation).
 Traits blend into the personality vector with `TRAIT_ADAPTATION_ALPHA`, resolve incompatibilities, and respect `TRAIT_MAX_ACTIVE` and `TRAIT_COOLDOWN_STEPS`.
+- Leaders track `exploitation_streak` (being on the losing end of exploitative trades), `starvation_streak` (food_safety_ratio < 1 before upkeep), and `failed_strategy_streak` (repeating similar allocations without improving population or wealth). `_update_strategy_pressure()` runs after upkeep to detect the stagnation case by comparing the latest allocations against the previous mix.
-- Leaders track `exploitation_streak` (exploitative trade victim) and `starvation_streak` (food_safety_ratio < 1).
-When either hits `TRAIT_CHANGE_PRESSURE_THRESHOLD` and cooldown is zero, an adaptation pressure note is surfaced in the next decision prompt.
+- When any streak hits `TRAIT_CHANGE_PRESSURE_THRESHOLD` and cooldown is zero, `apply_pressure_adaptation()` can auto-remove conflicting traits, add new ones, and nudge dimensions (e.g., dial up aggression after exploitation).
+Each auto-change is stored in `trait_events`, mirrored to the chronicle, and surfaced as an `adaptation_pressure_note` in the next prompt so the LLM knows why the shift occurred.
-- Decision prompt JSON now includes `"trait_adjustment"`; free-text suggestions are parsed to add/remove traits or nudge dimensions (risk, food/wealth focus, cooperation/trust) within cooldown limits.
+- Decision prompt JSON now includes `"trait_adjustment"`; free-text suggestions are parsed to add/remove traits or nudge dimensions (risk, food/wealth focus, cooperation/trust/adaptability) within cooldown limits, and any resulting events are also logged.
 - Relation score changes are lightly modulated by personality (aggression/cooperation/trust tilt the magnitude).
-Logs and console summaries show active traits, cooldown, streaks, and per-step trait events.
+Logs, agent-state JSONL files, and console summaries show active traits, cooldown, streaks, pressure notes, and per-step trait events.

 # Leader Memory & Adaptation

 - Each leader keeps a capped in-run memory of recent steps (action, food/wealth/pop deltas, starvation, strikes, notes) plus a small interaction log of past negotiations for prompts.
 - After every action the LLM writes a short directive for its future self; that text seeds the next prompt so the leader can build on its own plan.
+- `_record_leader_memories()` also tracks starvation/strike pressure, last reasons, and infrastructure failures so the next prompt can reflect those stresses; the same snapshot is mirrored to `logs/run_*/<territory>_agent_state.jsonl`.
-- Decision and negotiation prompts embed the summarised history, latest directive, recent interactions, and the priority hint.
+- Decision and negotiation prompts embed the summarised history, latest directive, recent interactions, the priority hint, and any adaptation pressure text so the LLM can justify strategic pivots.
 - Nothing persists between runs; memory resets when a new `WorldModel` is constructed.
-Survival depends on on-run history plus current metrics.
+Survival depends on on-run history plus current metrics logged inside each run artifact.

 # Decision & Priority Heuristics